osbox68/Repo/04-Front-End/08-Product-Design-Sprint/09-Pitch-Rehearsal/README.md

 - **Avoid technical vocabulary**: we want to focus on the user experience, so you should avoid using technical vocabulary and speaking about future features.
 - **Repeat again and again**: the more you repeat, the more comfortable you will be and the clearer your presentation will be

 And more importantly: **Be proud of yourself**.
-Remember your starting idea from this morning and see the work you did to finally achieve your prototype.
+Remember your starting idea and see the work you did to finally achieve your prototype.

 Good luck!